 Phased arrays are used in both radar and communication systems.
-Clearly, the first wide spread use of phased arrays was in military radar systems.
+Clearly, the first widespread use of phased arrays was in military radar systems.
 Phased arrays have also been used in weather radar and for commercial air traffic control.
-More recently, phased arrays are finding use in communication systems such in satellites, and for ground based SATCOM for non-geostationary satellite communication.
+More recently, phased arrays are finding use in communication systems, such as satellites, and for ground based SATCOM for non-geostationary satellite communication.

 Military Applications for Phased Arrays